What are ear tubes?

 During an ear infection, fluid gathers in the middle ear, which can cause discomfort and affect your child's hearing.
 Sometimes, even after the infection is gone, some fluid may remain in the ear.
 The tubes help drain this fluid, and prevent it from building up.

-Normally, the middle ears are ventilated by the Eustachian tubes, the canals that link the middle ear with the back of the nose.
-These Eustachian tubes help drain fluid and allow air into the middle ear space, equalizing the pressure inside the ear, but when they become swollen, the excess middle ear fluid cannot drain out.
-Ear tubes come in a variety of sizes, shapes and materials, but they're all designed to allow an alternative way to ventilate the middle ear.
+Normally, the middle ears are ventilated by the eustachian tubes, the canals that link the middle ear with the back of the nose.
+These eustachian tubes help drain fluid and allow air into the middle ear space, equalizing the pressure inside the ear; when they become swollen, the excess middle ear fluid cannot drain out.
+Ear tubes come in a variety of sizes, shapes, and materials, but they're all designed to allow an alternative way to ventilate the middle ear.

-About one million children each year have tubes placed in their ears.
+About 1 million children each year have tubes placed in their ears.
 The most common ages are from 1 to 3 years old, but many older children also undergo the surgery.